-This week at the Gartner Catalyst conference on the "intersection of mobility, cloud and information technologies" in sunny San Diego, a subversive thought crossed my Boston,
+This week at the Gartner Catalyst conference on the "intersection of mobility, cloud and information technologies" in sunny San Diego, a subversive thought crossed my Boston, jet-lagged brain.
+What if CIOs and their IT teams just said, "The hell with building the mobile enterprise!"

 I was in a session on the consumerization of IT.
 A Gartner analyst was laying out all the sneaky and scary ways employees (like me) get around enterprise data controls.
 His advice in a nutshell: If users are going to bring their consumer-grade, endlessly upgraded personal devices into the enterprise for work purposes, it's better for everyone if IT builds the infrastructure and administers policies to minimize risk.
 But importantly, IT must build the mobile enterprise in a way that won't tick employees off or, God forbid, assert total command of technology (as in ante-Apple days of yore).
 I wondered why someone would care to take on such a task.